Matteias Collet

 The firewall configuration below configures the following rules:

-• Input: Accept incoming traffic on the wireguard port and ICMP
+• Input: Accept incoming traffic on the wireguard port as well as ICMP

 • Forward: Allow forward across the wireguard interface if the destination is in the ULA /48 range and the target port is in the wireguard port range configured on the servers